 Tumblr claims that 70% of customers perceive a brand more favorably after seeing a sponsored post, and that is great news for your business.

 Sponsored Videos: Sponsored Videos are videos that autoplay and loop on the user’s dashboard.
-They behave very similar to sponsored posts in terms of targeting, except that there are additional analytics that are available—you’ll be able to see stats on views, loops, and engagement.
+They behave very similar to sponsored posts in terms of targeting, except that there is additional analytics that is available—you’ll be able to see stats on views, loops, and engagement.
 The video player also pops out, so that users can continue watching the video as they scroll past your post.

 It’s a good idea to include a call to action in these posts, as CTAs can dramatically improve the performance of your ads.
 It’s been found that using CTAs can improve purchase intent by up to 14%, and even improve recommendation by 11%.